tearust/tea-docs/FAQ/Why_TEA_Dapps_Show_as_Not_Secure.md

-# For what reason TEA's dApp shows "Not Secure" in the browser
+# Why Does TEA's dApp Show as "Not Secure" in the Browser

-Short answser is we do not need https, because we do not transfer any secrete in plain text between you and anyone else.
+The short answser is that we don't need https because we don't transfer any secrets in plain text between you and anyone else.

-In most browser, if a webserver runs an https server, it is considered "secure".
-If a server runs an http server, it is considered "Not Secure".
+In most browsers, if a webserver runs an https server, it's considered "Secure".
+If a server runs an http server, it's considered "Not Secure".

-Https encrypted all the traffic between browser and server.
-Any sniffer in between cannot get the content.
-Only browser and server can decrypt the content.
+Https encrypts all the traffic between the browser and the server.
+Any sniffer in between cannot get the content, and only the browser and the server can decrypt the content.

-But why doens't TEA need https?

-Let's move to the long answer.
+But why doesn't TEA need https?
+Let's explore the longer answer.

-## Traditional cloud apps assume server can be trust, but we do not
+## Traditional Cloud Apps Assume Servers Can Be Trusted, But We Don't
-In the traditional centralized cloud computing era, the basic assumption is that server can be trusted.
-So https is invented to prevent sniffer in the middle between client and server.
-No matter how secure https is, the content is available once it reaches the server.
+In traditional centralized cloud computing, the basic assumption is that the server can be trusted.
+So https is invented to prevent a sniffer interloping in the middle between client and server.
+Https encrypts in transit, making the content available once it reaches the server.

-In the decentralized TEA world, we do not have such an assumption. we have to assume that server is owned by a hacker.
-As long as the information reaches such a server, the hacker can read the secrete content on the server.
+In the decentralized TEA world, we don't assume the server is innocent.
+As long as information reaches a server, the hacker can read the secrete content stored there.

 This is the reason privacy breaching happens almost every day.
-I am not saying the service providers are bad guy.
-I am saying as long as hacker can break into the server, he can get whatever information on the server as long as not encrypted.
+I am not saying the service providers are bad guys.
+I'm saying that as long as hackers can break into the server, they can get whatever information on the server as long as it's not encrypted.

-In TEA, we do not trust the server, but we trust a small hardware protected modules inside the server.
-We call it the TEA module.
+In TEA, we don't trust the server.
+We do trust the small hardware protected modules inside of the server.
+We call this a TEA module.
 All the information outside of the TEA module is not secure.
-Secrete is decrypted only when it enter the TEA module, and encrypted again when leaving the TEA module.
+Secrets are decrypted only when they enter the TEA module, and encrypted again when leaving the TEA module.

-In this case, protecting the server turns to protecting a much smaller target - the TEA module.
-Smaller target has less attack surface, so it is much easier to get protected, and more secure.
+For the TEA Project to maintain a secure network, making sure the server stays protected amounts to protecting a much smaller target - the TEA module.
+Smaller targets have a smaller attack surface and are easier to secure.

-## TEA dApps live on IPFS, not on server.
+## TEA DApps Live on IPFS, Not the Server.
-When you click the demo dApp, you actually connect to one of the IPFS servers all over the world.
-You do not care which IPFS node since they are all the same to end user.
-You ask the IPFS server to download the html js css code to you.
-Then run the code on your browser.
-The whole process has nothing to do with any web server.
-The dApp runs on your own browser.
+When you click the demo dApp, you actually connect to one of the IPFS servers from all over the world.
+You don't care which IPFS node it is since they're all the same to the end user.
+You ask the IPFS server to download the html / js / css code to you.
+You then run the code on your browser.
+The whole process has nothing to do with any web server as the dApp runs on your own browser.

-## But where the Tensorflow algorithm runs?
+## But Where Do Computationally Intense Apps Run?
-Good question, we are not going to run the computation intensive Tensorflow algorithm on your browser.
-It actually runs on one of the TEA nodes all of the world.
-Again, you do not care and do not need to know which one actually runs your code.
-The blockchain consensus protects your data security and ensure the answer is correct.
-You can read more on the "Under the hood" section to get more detail.
+We don't run computationally intensive apps (eg. the Tensorflow algorithm) in your browser.
+It actually runs on one of the TEA nodes running somewhere in the world.
+Again, you don't care and don't need to know which one actually runs your code.
+The blockchain consensus protects your data security and ensures the answer is correct.
+You can read more in the "Under the Hood" section in our sidebar to get more details.

-## How did my secrete safely transfer to TEA module?
+## How Do My Secrets Safely Transfer to TEA Modules?
-Because we do not trust server, all the secrete need to encrypted end to end.
-It is similar to https, just not between your browser and server, but between browser and the TEA module.
-Only TEA module can decrypt the content using a hardware protected key.
+Because we don't trust servers, all the secrets need to encrypted end to end.
+It's similar to https, just that instead of being encrypted between your browser and server, it's done between the browser and the TEA module.
+Only TEA modules can decrypt the content using a hardware-protected key.